sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - _Type:_ `list`

 Optional if `sap_ha_pacemaker_cluster_sbd_enabled` is enabled.<br>
-Provide list SBD specific options that are added into SBD configuration file.<br>
+Provide list of SBD specific options that are added into SBD configuration file.<br>

 Example: